christopherweems/swift-fixie/README.md

 ## Roadmap

+- `@WorkingDirectory("/var/www/")` function attribute to specify working directory safely, deprecating `cd` in script bodies after introduction.
 - `--here` enforcement for non-`cd` workflows, start with "no `cd` no run" policy with guidance to put cd as first line, or first immediately after a list of variable declarations.
 A workflow using more than one cd requires `--unsafe` specifier.
-Consider replacement all of this with `@WorkingDirectory()` attribute on the workflow, which would put the safety burden on the author of the workflow and not on the operator.
+Consider replacing/skipping all of this for `@WorkingDirectory()` attribute on the workflow, which would put the safety burden on the author of the workflow and not on the operator.
 But for now `--here` and `--unsafe` are your escape hatches.

+- `.fixie/macros` for named sequences of workflows automations created by operators of `fixie` (not hand-authored).
 - `fixie workflowName --source` to see full source for any workflow, and `fixie workflowName --copy` to copy it to your pasteboard.
-- `@WorkingDirectory("/var/www/")` function attribute to specify working directory safely, deprecating `cd` in script bodies after introduction.
-- `.fixie/macros` for named sequences of workflows created by operators of `fixie` (not hand-authored).
+- Allow arbitrary names for items in `.fixie/` (default `list` also renamable without penalty)
-- Function calling inside of a sheet.
-Recursion is disallowed, but small helper functions are needed inside of sheets to prevent brittle reuse by copy/pasta.
+- Function calling.
+Recursion is disallowed, but small helper functions are needed to prevent brittle reuse in copy/pasta.

 ## License